‘Betrayal’ on Broadway: Tom Hiddleston Excels in Harold Pinter’s Very British Adultery Drama

 “I mean a game of squash isn’t simply a game of squash, it’s rather more than that,” says Robert.
 “You see, first there’s the game.
 And then there’s the shower.
 And then there’s the pint.
 And then there’s lunch.
 After all, you’ve been at it.
 You’ve had your battle.
 What you want is your pint and your lunch.
 You really don’t want a woman buying you lunch.”

-Thanks to Soutra Gilmour’s scenic design and Jon Clark’s lighting there is a beautiful play of shadows of the characters, and because those shadows of bodies have their own physicality and relationship to one another, the emotional dance gains another perspective and depth.
+Thanks to Soutra Gilmour’s stunningly spartan scenic design and Jon Clark’s lighting there is a beautiful play of shadows on the walls of the characters, and because those shadows of bodies have their own physicality and relationship to one another, the emotional dance gains another perspective and depth.

 There are spinning turn-tables, which send characters backwards in time.
 Apart from the odd chair, there is no real furniture.
 If one of the actors isn’t in a scene, they stay on stage.
 They don’t do anything as cheesy as react to things they cannot hear, but their expressions and sense of distance add to the scene.
-Eddie Arnold as an Italian waiter has the toughest job on stage—to bring some familiar levity to the brooding betrayals.
-And he does it brilliantly, looking as askance as we do at the men he is serving.
+Eddie Arnold as an Italian waiter has the toughest job on stage—to bring some simple levity to the brooding drama.
+And he does it adeptly, looking as askance as we do at the men he is serving.

 Finally, we go back to 1968, to Jerry and Emma’s first kiss, to Robert not knowing anything, yet all three of them yoked together.
 Their arms knotted around each other’s shoulders, one senses—hopelessly—they will never be separated.
 Right at the end—really, right at the beginning—this doesn’t look like friendship or love, but a bruising, suffocating scrum.